 We have been allocated £100,000 by Transport for London to provide electricity and lighting for Coppermill Lane.
-Works are currently being carried out; the electricity cables are being laid (March 05), the columns in April and the project completed at the beginning of June 05.
+Works are currently being carried out; the electricity cables were laid in March, the columns in April and the project completed at the beginning of June 05.